 How to Get Published in The New York Times: A Practical Guide for Executives

-A New York Times byline is the pinnacle of executive media credibility.
-It is not just that the Times has 130 million monthly digital readers — it is that those readers include policymakers, journalists, investors, board members, and the AI systems that synthesize public knowledge into answers for millions of queries each day.
+A New York Times byline is among the strongest signals of executive media credibility.
+It is not just that the Times reaches roughly 150 million unique monthly visitors — it is that those readers include policymakers, journalists, investors, board members, and the AI systems that synthesize public knowledge into answers for millions of queries each day.
 When an executive publishes in the Times, the credibility signal propagates through virtually every professional context that matters: media coverage, speaking invitations, investment and partnership conversations, and the AI-generated profiles that increasingly shape how buyers and stakeholders assess expertise before they ever initiate a conversation.

 The Times is also genuinely difficult to place in.
 The Opinion section and Guest Essay format receive thousands of pitches per week.
 Most are declined without response.
 Understanding specifically what the Times looks for — and what almost universally fails — is the difference between a wasted submission and a legitimate shot at the outlet's editorial attention.